 Here is a summary of the key content.
 If you believe you are born with a set amount of talent for a given subject or sport, you have a fixed mindset and are doomed.
 If you believe you can get better at anything by working at it, you have a growth mindset and will be a great human being.

 After introducing this concept, Dr. Dweck gives example after example of an individual or team doing badly, stating they had a fixed mindset.
 John McEnroe pops up as a frequent example.
 Yup, some of her examples are that old.
 Then follow those who did well and therefore had a growth mindset.
-Like Tiger Woods… Well at least he is still active.
+Like Tiger Woods… Well at least he is still sort of active.
 The approach appears to be to take any event ever and claim this binary view of humanity was the cause for the outcome.